 By following these tips, you'll be well on your way to silencing that inner critic and believing in yourself and your abilities as an artist.

-If you feel stuck and need help getting motivated, you can also check out our articles on how to find inspiration, finding inspirational music for creativity, and the best crystals for motivation.
+If you feel stuck and need help getting motivated, you can also check out our articles on how to find inspiration, finding inspirational music for creativity, creativity takes courage, and the best crystals for motivation.